-But why is the Polish flag are divided into two horizontal parts, the upper of white color, and the lower or the color red.
-Every flag represents its country and what it stands for, and the same goes for this one.
-With the Polish flag colors, the white is to represent the scarring of the Poland nation due to the many wars and misfortunes it’s been through, and the red represents blood of people that gave their lives for it, as is mentioned in the well-known children’s rhyme ‘’Polak Maly’’ (‘’Little Pole’’), that all children and adults know by heart.
+But why is the Polish flag red and white?
+As every flag in the world represents its country and what it stands for, the same goes for this one.
+With the Polish flag colors, the white is to represent the scarring of the Poland nation due to the many wars and misfortunes it’s been through, and the red represents the blood of people that gave their lives for it, as is mentioned in the well-known children’s rhyme ‘’Polak Maly’’ (‘’Little Pole’’), that all children and adults know by heart.
 The Polish flag color is something to be proud of, and so is the Poland flag symbolism.

-As 3rd May marks one of the most important events of the Polish country, the adoption of the Constitution of 1791 (and is still celebrated as a national holiday), during its first anniversary white and red were introduced as the official national colors of Poland.
-The political left wore cockades in red, white and blue instead.
+May 3rd marks one of the most important events of the Polish country, the adoption of the Constitution of 1791 (and is still celebrated as a national holiday), during its first anniversary white and red were introduced as the official national colors of Poland.
+The political left wore cockades in red, white, and blue instead.
 Then, in 1812, the General Confederation of the Kingdom of Poland adopted the red and blue cockades, which symbolized the unity of Poland and Lithuania (blue here being the color of Lithuania).
 In 1831, the national cockade of Poland became exclusively white and red.

-According to the story, three brothers were looking for a place to settle, until finally they saw a hill with an old oak and a white eagle on the top.
+According to the story, three brothers were looking for a place to settle, until finally, they saw a hill with old oak and a white eagle on the top.
 One of the brothers saw the eagle and decided to make his settlement there, calling the city Gniezno as an homage to the word ‘’gniazdo’’, meaning a bird’s nest.
 This is how the Polish eagle came to hold an important place in the history of the country, and the way the flag looks today, while the Polish eagle coat of arms remains a symbol that is often used as a sign of patriotism.

-So if you are Polish living in or out of Poland, be proud of your white and red striped flag!
+So if you are Polish living in or out of Poland, be proud of your white and red striped Polska flag!